My personal reasons to not run my Nginx reverse-proxy inside Docker

 My assessment process

-In order to assess situations like this in a qualitative way I take inspiration from the "Failure mode and effects analysis".
+To assess situations like this in a qualitative way, I take inspiration from the "Failure mode and effects analysis".

 The FMEA was developed in the aerospace and military industry in the 50s to assess the reliability of (technical) solutions before building them.